Skip to Main Content

 1/2/2024 • 4 min read

-(Updated 03/22/2024)Alien: Romulus | Cinemark
+(Updated 08/06/2024)Alien: Romulus | Cinemark

-A new ALIEN movie is coming!
+A new ALIEN movie is here!
 The last film in the series, ALIEN: COVENANT, was released in 2017, but don't worry about the gap in time since that movie.
-ALIEN: ROMULUS is positioned as a stand-alone story which takes place between the events of the original ALIEN from 1977, and the first sequel, ALIENS, from 1986.
+ALIEN: ROMULUS is positioned as a mostly stand-alone story which takes place between the events of the original ALIEN from 1977, and the first sequel, ALIENS, from 1986.

 What's the Alien: Romulus Release Date?